jonpaul108/LC_intermediate/02-Intermediate-Prompts/04-Debugging/01-Debugging-Intro.md

   * Syntax errors
   * Run time errors

-Problems will mainly contain logic errors, thought you may encounter syntax and runtime errors as well.
+Problems will mainly contain logic errors, though you may encounter syntax and runtime errors as well.
 ######
 ### Learning Objectives
 *It is your goal to solve the prompts based on the intention of the original coder, not to resolve these prompts from scratch*.

 To help build adequate debugging skills, this section provides challenges for review or practice of the following concepts:
-######

 * *Loop logic*
 * *Conditionals in iterations*
 * *Var placement and declarations*